-- O1.17.1 Development that considers the whole of life environmental impact of the building and incorporates measures to reduce this impact. - O1.17.2 Development which reduces the impact of solar radiation in summer and increase passive solar gain in winter.
+Element Objectives O1.17.1 O1.17.2 Development that considers the whole of life environmental impact of the building and incorporates measures to reduce this impact.
+Development which reduces the impact of solar radiation in summer and increase passive solar gain in winter.
+Acceptable Outcomes A1.17.1 Development shall incorporate: Site planning principles that maximise solar passive design opportunities for both summer and winter; Natural ventilation and daylight penetration to reduce energy consumption; Daytime areas with north-facing glazing to allow passive solar heating during winter; Openable windows and/or ceiling fans to habitable rooms or occupied spaces that allow natural and cross ventilation; Recovery and re-use of rainwater, store water, grey water and/or black water for non-potable water applications; Charling the product of the produc

-- A1.17.1 Development shall incorporate: - Site planning principles that maximise solar passive design opportunities for both summer and winter; - Natural ventilation and daylight penetration to reduce energy consumption; - Daytime areas with north-facing glazing to allow passive solar heating during winter; - Openable windows and/or ceiling fans to habitable rooms or occupied spaces that allow natural and cross ventilation; - Recovery and re-use of rainwater, storm water, grey water and/or black water for non-potable water applications; - Shading devices to reduce unwanted solar gain in summer and increase passive solar gain in winter; and - Integration of renewable energy and energy storage systems to optimise energy consumption. - A1.17.2 Development achieves one of the environmental performance standards shown in the below table, or their equivalent.
+- Shading devices to reduce unwanted solar gain in summer and increase passive solar gain in winter; and Integration of renewable energy and energy storage systems to optimise energy consumption. - A1.17.2 Development achieves one of the environmental performance standards shown in the below table, or their equivalent.